GCOM7140/group-project/README.md

 society engages in commerce and, as a result, customer analytics in the first place ([Donaldson and Walsh 2015][]).

-#### The Juice Laundry
+### Company Overview

-TJL is an organic juice and smoothie bar with three locations, two in Charlottesville, VA, and one in Washington, DC.
+As a brief summary, TJL is an organic juice and smoothie bar with three locations, two in Charlottesville, VA, and one in Washington, DC.
 Founded by UVa alumni Mike and Sarah Keenan, TJL's mission is "to inspire healthy, organic, powerful change."
-In-store signage articulates Mike and Sarah's value proposition to customers as
+In-store signage articulates Mike and Sarah's value proposition to customers as follows:
-follows:

 > The Juice Laundry was founded on the concept of keeping our bodies clean and healthy, starting with what we put into them.
 Raw, organic fruits and veggies